mattva01/schooltool/src/schooltool/requirement/README.txt

   >>> from schooltool.requirement import scoresystem
   >>> check = scoresystem.DiscreteValuesScoreSystem(
   ...    u'Check', u'Check-mark score system',
-  ...    {'+' : 1, 'v': 0, '-': -1})
+  ...    [('+', 1), ('v', 0), ('-', -1)])

 The first and second arguments of the constructor are the title and description.
-The third argument is a dictionary with the score being the key and the numerical equivalent being the value.
+The third argument is a list that really represents a mapping from the score to the numerical equivalent.
 Providing a numerical value is necessary to conduct automated statistics and grade computations.
+Also, we are purposefully not passing in a dictionary, so that the order of the items is retained, which is important for user interface purposes.
 There are a handful of methods associated with a score system.
 First, you can ask whether a particular score is valid:

   >>> check.isValidScore('+')
   True